Google’s RankBrain has grown up and is involved in every single search query. What does it do and, more importantly, what can YOU do?

 RankBrain sees patterns between complex search queries and understands how they correlate.
 It can for example differentiate between languages and ‘easily’ interpret multi-word queries.
 If RankBrain sees a keyword it isn’t familiar with, the machine guesses what word could have a similar meaning and presents the result accordingly.

 And how does it do that?
 According to one of Google’s top engineers, Paul Haahr, the company doesn’t fully understand what RankBrain is doing.
 This underlines its artificial intelligence abilities.
-In RankBrain’s early days it was already outperforming Google engineers when checking a hand full of webpages and guess which they thought would rank on top of the search results pages.
+In RankBrain’s early days, it was already outperforming Google engineers when checking a handful of webpages and guess which they thought would rank on top of the search results pages.
 Where it was first used for 15% of queries, RankBrain is now active all the time and has a role in every single query.

 How can you optimize your SEO for RankBrain?